lbenning/Evolutionary/README.md

 ## Running:

-* Details on how to run the evolutionary algorithms are in running.txt file in the respective folders.
+* Details on how to run the evolutionary algorithms are in the running.txt file in the respective folders.

 ## License: